ivano-donadi/KVN/README.md

 For instructions on how to perform training and evaluation, you can follow the instructions in the next sections, taking care to use the appropriate config files for TDD (`configs/ours_vanilla.yaml`, `configs/ours_dsac.yaml`) and using the path to `KVN/data/tdd/object name` as the dataset directory, substituting object name with the appropriate string, such as `wine_glass`.

+### Trained models

+We provide the trained models for KVN for all TTD objects at this [link](https://drive.google.com/file/d/1a-Q5Vj8htTYEKHPK7XLTS9u_TH3G-BzD/view?usp=sharing)